gnufied/kube_website/content/en/docs/tasks/configure-pod-container/security-context.md

 When enabled, the controller observes running Pods and when it detects that two Pods use the same volume with different SELinux labels:
-1. It emits an event to both of the Pods. `kubectl describe pod <pod-name>` the shows `SELinuxLabel "<label on the pod>" conflicts with pod <the other pod name> that uses the same volume as this pod with SELinuxLabel "<the other pod label>".
+1. It emits an event to both of the Pods. `kubectl describe pod <pod-name>` that shows `SELinuxLabel "<label on the pod>" conflicts with pod <the other pod name> that uses the same volume as this pod with SELinuxLabel "<the other pod label>".
 If both pods land on the same node, only one of them may access the volume`.
 2. Raise `selinux_warning_controller_selinux_volume_conflict` metric.
 The metric has both pod